-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving behavior at work and work-related event, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving behavior at work and workrelated events, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or your human resources manager.

-3. Business Integrity
+3. Business integrity

-As a business we are committed to act responsibly in the market place.
+As a business we are committed to act responsibly in the marketplace.